rsavalagi/cli-project/README.md

 ## cli-project
-clic project to query couchbase db
+cli project to query couchbase db

 ### Platforms tested and verified as working
  - **MacOS 12**